Audi e-tron review

 In this review

-- 1Verdict - currently readingThe e-tron is Audi’s first all-electric production car, but it excels with a fantastic blend of performance, comfort and refinement
+- 1Verdict - currently readingAs Audi’s first all-electric production car, the e-tron has set down a marker for superb performance, comfort and refinement

 - 2Engines, performance and driveWhile not as fast as a Tesla Model Y, the e-tron offers more than enough power and performance for most buyers